doudz/homeassistant-zigate/Readme.md

 ```

-If yo want to use PiZiGate, just add `gpio: true`.
+If you want to use PiZiGate, just add `gpio: true`.
 Other options are still available (channel, etc)

 ```
 # Enable PiZiGate